GLOBAL MARKETS-Shares and pound splutter as UK dishes out budget gruel

 Pound and UK Gilt recover from 'mini budget' turmoilhttps://tmsnrt.rs/3tDkt1W

-(Additional reporting by Kevin Buckland in Tokyo; editing by Barbara Lewis and Bernadette Baum)
+(Additional reporting by Kevin Buckland in Tokyo; editing by Bernadette Baum, Kirsten Donovan)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))